 The cash or bank account of the company is impacted when any customer makes the payment when you pay expenses or order inventory from suppliers.
 To keep a favorable cash flow, you are advised to defer your expenses or inventory payments as much as possible.
 On the other hand, encourage customers to make prompt payments by offering them cash discounts.

 If your business makes a sale of $20,000, your profit and revenue will be up by $20,000.
 But your customer will pay in 15 days.
 Meanwhile, you have to pay for your utilities like rent, electricity, gas supply, salaries, etc. These utilities total $5000, so your accounts will be showing a profit of $15,000.
 Despite this handsome profit, you had to pay the amount from your pocket.
 Assume if you did not have enough cash to pay them.
 You would have defaulted on your payables.

 Similarly, your profit is also impacted by non-cash items such as depreciation, stock-based compensation, impairment loss, and amortization, which do not affect your cash.

 When a company becomes popular, retailers place orders in larger quantities.
 So the company orders an increased quantity from the suppliers who will require payment for the merchandise up-front.
 On the other hand, the retailers will purchase the product of credit and pay back the company once they sell them to the consumers.
-This dilemma of fast-growth nearly took a giant like Nike out of a business couple of times.
+This dilemma of fast growth nearly took a giant like Nike out of a business couple of times.
 Despite booming popularity, Nike perpetually went on the edge of bankruptcy.

 In conclusion, it is critical to forecasting the cash flow of your company.
 It is because cash is the lifeblood of any business.
-When you have a forecasted cash flow in the hands, you can evaluate your business and the average money it requires per month by experimenting with the variables.
+When you have a budgeted cash flow in the hands, you can evaluate your business and the average money it requires per month by experimenting with the variables.